niteraven7/StrivvenMediaHiringProject/README.md

 There is a file [questions.sql](https://github.com/StrivvenMedia/HiringProject/blob/master/Part1-SQL/questions.sql) that you will need to open and fill out.
 It contains questions that need to be answered, using the schemas provided.
 For example something like, please write a query that gets all the users with no email ordered by their first names descending.

+IMPORTANT: It is ok/expected that you will change the Table Schemas.
+There will be a question that asks what you changed, and why.

 # Part 2